tectonicboy/Web-Development/BIG_PROJECT/README_SERVER.txt

 This project is mainly for the purposes of increasing my programming knowledge and skills.
 It has taught me quite a bit about C++, GUI programming with wxWidgets, and both front-end and back-end web development.

+UPDATE: Apache + PHP are no longer used as backend technologies.
+Instead, I have gone ahead and written my own HTTP server from scratch in C, which is able to process server side variables from methods such as GET/POST.